Chapter 2:

 Isekai Exit Plan

 "So you can't provide any useful information at all?"
-Haku leaned back, stretching her stiff limbs, then looked at the boy with boredom.
-"By the way, your name's pretty lame."
+Haku leaned back, stretching her stiff limbs, and then regarded the boy with boredom.
+"Why's your face so dirty?"

-Ren instinctively touched his cheek, expecting dried mud from yesterday's chaos.
+Ren instinctively touched his cheek, expecting to feel the dried mud from yesterday's chaos.
 But his fingers came away clean.
 Haku watched his face with intense curiosity, a strange mix of excitement and wonder in her crimson eyes—like a child discovering a new animal.

 "Never seen anything like this?"
 Ren gestured to his face.
-Haku shook her head.
+Haku shook her head, slowly.

 "These are freckles.
 Kind of like your stripes."